How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 The Sidi Mimoun neighbourhood near Bab Agnaou is a great location for those wanting to stay in walking distance to the Marathon start/finish line

-If you want to support an athlete along the route, the best options to travel are by bicycle or walking.
+If you want to support an athlete along the route, the best option is to travel by bicycle or foot.
 If you stay in Sidi Mimoun, Marrakech Green Wheels is your closest bike rental shop.
-For reasons mentioned throughout this article, it is not recommended to use a hire car to move between locations on the route.
+For the reasons mentioned throughout this article, using a hire car to move between locations on the route is not recommended.
 Using public transit is also not recommended for the same reasons.

 What we did

-After sending me off at the start line, Sandra met me at 22 km, 37 km and again at the Finish.
+After sending me off at the start line, Sandra met me at 22 km, 37 km, and again at the finish line.
 Including the walk to/from the start/finish line, she walked about 13 km.
 With the benefit of hindsight, she would have hired a bicycle (as she did when she supported me during the Nagano Marathon.

 As for us runners, it was initially incredibly cold for her, and as the day progressed, she peeled off the layers.
-Make sure to put on sun screen (or at least apply it as soon as the sun rises).
+Make sure to put on sunscreen (or apply it as soon as the sun rises).

 Woman in red jacket smiling at park during sunset.